About Dr Christoph Schuringa

 Christoph also teaches on the MA courses Values and Society and Kant and Post-Kantian Philosophy.

 Christoph has taught undergraduates and MA students at Birkbeck, University of London.

-Christoph has developed the courses Modern Philosophy; Spinoza, Leibniz, and Kant; and Hegel, Schopenhauer, and Nietzsche.
+Christoph has developed the courses Modern Philosophy and Kant to Nietzsche.
 This has involved all aspects of course design, including writing lectures, setting essay questions and readings, marking essays, giving oral feedback in tutorials, setting and marking exams and coursework.

 Christoph is Editor of the Hegel Bulletin.
 He has acted as a peer reviewer for British Journal for the History of Philosophy, Journal of Nietzsche Studies, Philosophy and other journals.
 He has recently given talks at St John’s College Oxford, Durham University School of Advanced Study, Belmont University, McMaster University, Cardiff University, Kingston University, Warwick University, Universidade Federal do Pará, Université de Paris 1 Panthéon-Sorbonne and elsewhere.

 English, Dutch, French and German.